Charlie Toogood

-Charles Wayne Toogood (July 16, 1927 – February 22, 1997) was a professional American football defensive lineman in the National Football League (NFL).
+Charles Wayne Toogood (July 16, 1927 – February 22, 1997) was an American professional football defensive lineman in the National Football League (NFL).
 After playing college football at Nebraska, Toogood was selected by the Los Angeles Rams in the third round of the 1951 NFL draft.
 He played seven seasons for the Rams from 1951 to 1956 and the Chicago Cardinals in 1957.